freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 USB flash drives
 ^^^^^^^^^^^^^^^^

-*Journalists* need physical media (known as the *Export Device*) to copy submissions to their everyday workstation.
+Journalists need physical media (known as the
+Export Device) to copy submissions to their everyday workstation.

 Our standard recommendation is to use USB flash drives, in combination with volume-level encryption and careful data hygiene.
-We also urge the use of a secure printer or similar analog conversions to export documents from the *SecureDrop Workstation*, whenever possible.
+We also urge the use of a secure printer or similar analog conversions to export documents from the SecureDrop Workstation, whenever possible.

 You may want to consider enforcing write protection on USB flash drives when only read access is needed.
 We encourage you to evaluate these options in the context of your own threat model.
-When it is consistently applied and correctly implemented in hardware, write protection can prevent the spread of malware from the computers used to read files stored on an *Export Device*.
+When it is consistently applied and correctly implemented in hardware, write protection can prevent the spread of malware from the computers used to read files stored on an Export Device.
 The two main options to achieve write protection of USB flash drives are:

 - drives with a built-in physical write protection switch
 - a separate USB write blocker device as used in forensic applications.